Edinburgh Zoo is one of Scotland’s most popular tourist attractions, attracting more than 800,000 visitors annually.

 Gay Penguins

-Many wonders if Edinburgh Zoo has gay penguins.
+Many wonder if Edinburgh Zoo has gay penguins.

 Even though rare, same-sex penguin partners do exist.